Facts About Diamonds

-Let the curtain rise, with a rare gem of a Diamond fact, with royal connections, to the Lion King, Edward VIII of England, who showered Wallis, Duchess of Windsor with money and jewels, including the scintillating Cartier Diamond Bracelet, pictured in the image below.
+Let the curtain rise, with a rare gem of a Diamond Bracelet with royal connections to the Lion King, Edward VIII of England, who showered Wallis, Duchess of Windsor with money and jewels, including the scintillating Cartier Diamond Bracelet, pictured in the image below.

-Wallis Simpson wore the Cartier Diamond Charm Bracelet on her wedding day, at the Château de Candé on the 3 June 1937.
+Wallis Simpson wore this exact Cartier Diamond Charm Bracelet on her wedding day, at the Château de Candé on the 3 June 1937.

-Diamond-encrusted Cartier Charm Bracelet from the Dutchess of Windsor’s Collection, including a cross commemorating her appendectomy Photograph: Nils Jorgensen / Rex Features
+Diamond-encrusted Cartier Charm Bracelet from the Duchess of Windsor’s Collection, including a cross commemorating her appendectomy yes, you read that right.
+Photograph: Nils Jorgensen / Rex Features

 - Diamonds are a girl's best friend - right?
 Wrong.
 Not every diamond.
 Not this colored diamond anyway!
 Read the fascinating story about the hopeless Hope Diamond HERE